Triboluminescence: Test methods to measure EMR

-Most widely tensile test method is used to characterize the mechanical properties of materials.
-From any complete tensile test record, one can obtain important information about the material's elastic properties, the character and extent of plastic deformation, yield and tensile strengths and toughness.
-The information which can be obtained from one test justifies the extensive use of tensile test in engineering materials research.
+The most widely used tensile test method is used to characterize the mechanical properties of materials.
+From any complete tensile test record, one can obtain important information about the material's elastic properties, the character and extent of plastic deformation, yield, and tensile strengths and toughness.
+The information obtained from one test justifies the extensive use of tensile tests in engineering materials research.
 Therefore, investigations of EMR emissions are mainly based on the tensile test of the specimens.

-From experiments, it can be shown that tensile crack formation excites more intensive EMR than shear cracking, increasing the elasticity, strength and loading rate during uniaxial loading increases amplitude.
+From experiments, it can be shown that tensile crack formation excites more intensive EMR than shear cracking, increasing the elasticity, strength, and loading rate during uniaxial loading increases amplitude.
 Poisson's ratio is a key parameter for EMR characterization during triaxial compression.
-If the Poisson's ratio is lower, it is harder for the material to strain transversally and hence higher is the probability of new fractures.
-Mechanism of plastic deformation is very important for safe operation of any component under dynamic conditions.
+If the Poisson's ratio is lower, it is harder for the material to strain transversally and hence there is a higher probability of new fractures.

-Uses and applications

-This EMR can be utilized in developing sensors/smart materials.
-This technique can be implemented in powder metallurgy technique also.
-EMR is one of these emissions which accompany large deformation.
-If an element can be identified which gives maximum EMR response with minimum mechanical stimulus then it can be incorporated into main material and thus set new trends in the development of smart material.
-The deformation induced EMR can serve as a strong tool for failure detection and prevention.

-Orel V.E. invented the device to measure EMR whole blood and lymphocytes in laboratory diagnostics.